graphprotocol/firehose-cosmos/README.md

 ### Service Ports

-By default, `firehose-cosmos` will start all available services, each providing a GRPC interface.
+By default, `firecosmos` will start all available services, each providing a GRPC interface.

 - `9000` - Ingestor
 - `9010` - Relayer